BCDevOps/developer-experience/docs/kcMigration/sso-migration-notification.md

 - Step 1 - Enable new service name `*.oidc.gov.bc.ca`.

   - **Please note that we are not shutting down the original service name at `sso.pathfinder.gov.bc.ca`.
-Instead, both pathfinder and the new `oidc.gov.bc.ca` service name will be supported for `a period of time (TODO: decide on how long)`, which allows product teams to update integrated applications and conduct thorough testing.**
+Instead, both pathfinder and the new `oidc.gov.bc.ca` service name will be supported for four weeks/two sprints (or longer depends on the feedback), which allows product teams to update integrated applications and conduct thorough testing.**

 - Step 2 - Product teams verify existing `pathfinder` SSO services working fine
 - Step 3 - Product teams update application's SSO configuration to the new service and test out SSO integrations